icinganalysis/icinganalysis.github.io/content/naca icing publications database.md

 171. Dorsch, Robert G., Brun, Rinaldo J., and Gregg, John L.: Impingement of Water Droplets on an Ellipsoid with Fineness Ratio 5 in Axisymmetric Flow.
 NACA-TN-3099, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068689)
 172. Neel, Carr B., Jr.: The Design of Air-Heated Ice-Prevention Systems.
 NACA-TN-3130 (Presented at the Airplane Icing Information Course the University of Michigan 1953), 1954.
 173. Neel, Carr B., Jr.: The Design of Air-Heated Ice-Prevention Systems.
 (Presented at the Airplane Icing Information Course the University of Michigan, April 1953).
 NACA-TN-3130, 1954.
-174. Serafini, John S.: Impingement of Water Droplets on Wedges and Double- Wedge Airfoils at Supersonic Speeds.
+174. Serafini, John S.: Impingement of Water Droplets on Wedges and Double-Wedge Airfoils at Supersonic Speeds.
 NACA-TR-1159, 1954.
-(Supersedes NACA-TN-2971.)
+(Supersedes NACA-TN-2971.) [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930091104)
 175. von Glahn, Uwe H.: Icing Conditions to be Expected in Operation of High-Speed, High-Altitude Airplanes NACA Conference on Some Problems of Aircraft Operation.
 NASA-TM-82265, 1954.
 176. von Glahn, Uwe H.: Some Considerations of the Need for Icing Protection of High-Speed, High-Altitude Airplanes NACA Conference on Some Problems of Aircraft Operation.
 NASA-TM-82265, 1954.
 177. von Glahn, Uwe H., and Gray, Vernon H.: Effect of Ice Formations on Section Drag of Swept NACA 63A-009 Airfoil with Partial-Span Leading-Edge Slat for Various Modes of Thermal Ice Protection.
 NACA-RM-E53J30, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930086972)